ablodge/amr-utils/README.md

 I wrote amr-utils to store operations that I often need when doing research with AMRs.
 ### Features:
-- Load multiple AMRs from a text file
+- Load AMRs from a file or directory, with support for multiple formats
+- Load AMR alignments, with support for LDC, JAMR, and ISI alignment formats
-- iterate through nodes, edges, or alignments
+- iterate through nodes, edges, or alignments in an AMR
-- output AMRs to useful formats: html (AMR string) or latex (AMR graph)
+- output AMRs to useful display formats: html (AMR string) or latex (AMR graph)

 ### Requirements
 Python 3.6 or higher